nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 This Developer guide seeks to inform and instruct readers on the architecture and specific implementation of the various functions within HealthVault.
-So that if they wish to make any fixes or edits to improve on the code for their own usage, they will be well equipped with both the knowledge and expertise to do so.
+So that if they wish to make any fixes or edits to improve on the code for their own usage, they will be well-equipped with both the knowledge and expertise to do so.

 The Developer Guide hopes to impart to you the following:
 1. Properly set up for HealthVault